TeriakiSauce/Scrabble/README.md

 - It is not possible for the player to create two words in a single turn
 - Clearing the board does not work properly so words that are not valid stay on the board

+### Roadmap
+- Adding a GUI and testing in Milestone 2
+- All tests need to pass and an AI player added in Milestone 3
+- Added features like Undo/Redo, Save/Load, and custom boards in Milestone 4